CaterinaK/Learn-HTML/README.md

 A table's body is created with the <tbody> element.
 A table's footer is created with the <tfoot> element.
 All the CSS properties you learned about in this course can be applied to tables and their data.

+  Programmers use two tools to visualize the relationship between elements: whitespace and indentation.
+Indentation is a type of horizontal whitespace strategically used to enhance the readability of our code.
+For example, in HTML it is best practice to consistently indent our code to clearly illustrate nestings. Это типа отступы.
   </body>